ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week3/index.md

 ## Setup

-Get the assignment at FILL.github.com/a/1bvTt9dk>.
-This will make a private-to-you copy of the repository hosted within the course's organization.
+Get the assignment at <https://classroom.github.com/a/mHUq5XJd> This will make a private-to-you copy of the repository hosted within the course's organization.
+You can also access the public starter code
-You can also access the public starter code FILL if you don't have or prefer not to use a Github account.
+<https://github.com/ucsd-compilers-s23/cobra-starter> if you don't have or
+prefer not to use a Github account.

 ## The Cobra Language